calebsg225/Hangoutinator/README.md

 For the [Welcome Role](#welcoming-verified-members) feature to work, `Server Members Intent` must be toggled on.
-Do this from your bot application page by selecting `Bot` on the sidebar and scrolling to `SERVER MEMBERS INTENT`, then flipping on the toggle.
+Do this from your bot application page by selecting `Bot` on the sidebar and scrolling to `Server Members Intent`, then flipping on the toggle.

+While here, also toggle on `Message Content Intent`.

 ### Server invitation